simsonraj/fabric-sdk-nestjs/README.md

 # fabric-sdk-nestjs
-An elegant boilerplate framework for Hyperledger Fabric NODE Client.
+An elegant opensource boilerplate framework for Hyperledger Fabric NODE Client.
 The Client is written in typescript on top of Nest.js giving lots of plugin functionalities.
-Read the features list below
+Read the features list below.
+Please feel free to enhance or let me know the features that could be added.

 ## Features of the Client SDK
 The Client SDK is written with Typescript offered by Nest.js which makes it easy to plugin lots of predefined functionalites.